Frequently Asked Questions About Wills And Estate Planning

-- You have minor children and need to name who would raise them and handle their money for them until they are grown.
+- You have minor children and need to name someone who would raise them and handle their money for them until they have grown up.

-- You have a person you want to leave money to who is disabled.
+You want to leave money to someone who is disabled.

-- You want to pick who will be the person who administers your estate.
+- You want to choose the person who will administer your estate.

-If I do not have a will, my property goes to the government on my death, right?
+If I do not have a will, my property goes to the government upon my death, right?

-No. If you do not do a will, there is a statute called the Intestate Succession Statute that says who receives your property.
-The legislature tried to guess what people would want and provided for your spouse and children to take first and your closest blood relatives after that.
+No. If you do not have a will, there is a statute called intestate succession that determines who receives your property.
+The legislature tries to guess the people whom you would want to be provided for.
+Your spouse and children are considered first and then your closest blood relatives.
 Return to top.

-If I do a will, there is no probate, right?
+If I have a will, there is no probate, right?

-Probate refers to the process that has to gone through to get your debts paid and the property distributed where it belongs.
-So, the will tells us what to do, but whether you have to go through probate or not depends on what kinds of assets you leave.
+Probate refers to the process that your assets have to go through to get your debts paid and the property distributed where it belongs.
+So, the will tells us what to do, but whether your assets have to go through probate or not depends on what kind of assets you leave.

-Assets in your name alone or held with someone else as tenants in common are assets that have to probated.
+Assets in your name alone or held with someone else (such as tenancy in common) are assets that have to probated.
 Return to top.

 If I have a will, I do not have to pay estate taxes, right?